rileyworstell/MERN-Blog/README.md

 - Email Notification if someone likes your post? -- Maybe
 - Bug for inserting website.
 If no http:// added then add it.
 - Add Tags to Posts
+- Add a list of people who have viewed a post